The debug connection you can rely on

 The 4 GB trace buffer on DSTREAM enables high-bandwidth trace for long periods, providing further visibility of how the software executes on the target.

-DSTREAM is designed with complex SoC bring-up in mind, so presents a complete solution to save significant development time when paired up with DS-5 Ultimate Edition and ARMv8 SoCs.
-DS-5 comes with a debug configuration utility that autodetects common CoreSight components in your SoC, from Cortex-M series MCUs (which might be running power management for the SoC) to trace components and of course the main application processor.
+DSTREAM is designed with complex SoC bring-up in mind, so presents a complete solution to save significant development time when paired up with Development Studio and Armv8 SoCs.
+Development Studio comes with a debug configuration utility that autodetects common CoreSight components in your SoC, from Cortex-M series MCUs (which might be running power management for the SoC) to trace components and of course the main application processor.
 To complement this, we also provide a high-level abstraction layer (the debug and trace services layer - DTSL), which makes adding customized trace objects and catering for complex topologies significantly easier.

-Used and trusted by our partners around the world for ARMv8 development, DSTREAM and DS-5 Ultimate Edition, backed up with ARM expert support have been instrumental to complex Cortex-A53 & Cortex-A57 based SoC bring up.
-Contact ARM to learn how we can support you in your next SoC design process.
+Used and trusted by our partners around the world for Armv8 development, DSTREAM and Development Studio, backed up with Arm expert support have been instrumental to complex Cortex-A53 & Cortex-A57 based SoC bring up.
+Contact Arm to learn how we can support you in your next SoC design process.

 - USB 2.0 and 10/100baseT Ethernet for direct or remote host connections